opea-project/GenAIExamples/ChatQnA/benchmark/README.md

 # Metrics

-The benchmark will report both end-to-end and per-microservice metrics, including:
+The benchmark will report the below metrics, including:

 - Number of Concurrent Requests
 - End-to-End Latency: P50, P90, P99 (in milliseconds)
-- First Token Latency: P50, P90, P99 (in milliseconds)
+- End-to-End First Token Latency: P50, P90, P99 (in milliseconds)
 - Average Next Token Latency (in milliseconds)
 - Average Token Latency (in milliseconds)
 - Requests Per Second (RPS)
 - Output Tokens Per Second
 - Input Tokens Per Second

-Results will be displayed in the terminal and saved as CSV files for easy export to spreadsheets.
+Results will be displayed in the terminal and saved as CSV file named `1_stats.csv` for easy export to spreadsheets.

 # Getting Started